 - Only 29% of Millennials feel like they have total control of their career.

-Eventually Millennials will progress from entry level to the boardroom.
+Eventually, Millennials in the workplace will progress from entry level to the boardroom.
 How will they impact “work” as we know it.
 Will the tech industry continue to boom as the first generation of digital natives play a bigger role?
 Will forms of communication change?
-How will projects gets completed, work get done?
+How will projects get completed, work get done?
 Please share your thoughts below.